juju/docs/src/en/clouds.md

 ^# Oracle

-   To add a cloud based on Oracle's Compute, you will first need to [associate Ubuntu images][oracleimages] within the Oracle dashboard.
+   To add a cloud based on Oracle's Compute, you first need to [import one or more Ubuntu images][oracleimages] from the Oracle dashboard.
 Juju then needs to know how to connect to Oracle and what to call the cloud.   :

        juju add-cloud

        Cloud Types
         maas
         manual
         openstack
         oracle-compute
         vsphere

        Select cloud type: oracle-compute
        Enter a name for your vsphere cloud: oc